'We Will Stand for Ourselves': Global Movement Stakes Claim for COP21

 --Climate Games

-"The idea is not to lock the delegates in," Jordan told the Guardian, "but to have acts of civil disobedience that block the streets and infrastructure, if they cross red lines that are minimal necessities for a liveable planet."
+"The idea is not to lock the delegates in," Jordan told the Guardian, "but to have acts of civil disobedience that block the streets and infrastructure if they cross red lines that are minimal necessities for a liveable planet."

 "It is going to be the largest mass civil disobedience climate justice action that we have ever seen in Europe," added Prayal Parekh, of 350.org.
 "We're sensing a lot of excitement and appetite.
 It's going to be colorful."

-Before Paris, however, there will be another opportunity to demonstrate collective desire for a global paradigm shift on climate.
+Before Paris, however, there will be another opportunity to demonstrate the collective desire for a global paradigm shift on climate.

 This weekend, under the banner of Reclaim Power, groups and individuals will mobilize worldwide around the following demands:

-- Ban new dirty energy projects
+- Ban new dirty energy projects.

 - End government subsidies and public handouts to dirty energy companies.